 The requirements are the same as those for any other seat in the House of Representatives.
 However, those that have shown a skill for leadership will be given extra consideration.

 The three basic requirements are:

-repeated until a Speaker of the House of Representatives
+members of the House of Representatives

-Once the election is over and a Speaker of the House of Representatives
+matters to the members of the House of Representatives

 ● Signing bills and resolutions that are passed